 Name Values Description <isbiginteger></isbiginteger> n/a This is a flag variable (an 'empty ele- ment' in XML terminology) that spec- ifies that this production will be used to store an integer larger than the C# long type (64 bits).
 A C# BigInteger class will be used to hold the value.
 This qualifier can be applied to either an integer or constructed type.
 If con- structed, all integer elements within the constructed type are flagged as big integers. <isopentype></isopentype> n/a This flag variable specifies that this element will be decoded as an open type (i.e. skipped).
 Refer to the sec- tion on deferred decoding and partial decoding for further information.
-Note that this variable can only be used with BER, CER, or DER encoding rules. <skip></skip> n/a This flag variable specifies that this el- ement will be skipped during decod- ing.
-Refer to the section on deferred decoding and partial decoding for fur- ther information.
-Note that this vari- able can only be used with BER, CER, or DER encoding rules.
+Note that this variable can only be used with BER, CER, or DER encoding rules. <notused></notused> n/a This flag variable specifies that this el- ement will not be used at all in the generated code.
+It can only be ap- plied to optional elements within a SEQUENCE or SET, or to elements within a CHOICE.
+Its purpose is for production of more compact code by allowing users to configure out items that are of no interest to them. <notusedskip></notusedskip> n/a This is the same as <notused></notused> ex- cept that it tells the compiler to gen- erate skip functions when necessary.
+Skip functions are used for skipping over values of a type during decoding, rather than reporting an error if that type should happen to be encountered in the encoding. <notuseddecode></notuseddecode> n/a Similar to the notUsed flag, except that rather than indicating the element is not used at all, it indicates the ele- ment is not used for decoding (i.e. it is still used for encoding).
+This can be useful for reducing the amount of generated code, when used in con- juction with a production level <in- clude/&gt; (which see).
+It signals that the element's type does not require a de- code function for the sake of this ele- ment.</in-